deNBI/cloud-user-docs/wiki/cloud_admin/juju_jenkins.md

  `check_call(['usermod', '-aG', 'docker', 'jenkins'])`<br/>
 below the line: users = Users() in the <path to charm>/reactive/jenkins.py file

-The charm can be tested by deploying it lokally with
+The charm can be tested by deploying it locally with
 ```
 juju deploy <path to local charm>
 ```